couchbase/docs-operator/conditionsAndEvents.md

 ## Conditions

-The couchbase cluster Condition and its statuses are defined as:
+The Couchbase cluster condition and its statuses are defined as:

 - Available
   - True: All members are up and all VBuckets are available